Screens, films, decals, and other easy-to-use products that will prevent birds from hitting the windows of your home.

 Another effective step to consider is controlling the color of the light produced by your home.

 When it comes to the effects of light on birds, not all wavelengths are created equal.
 Red light and white light (which contain visible long-wavelength radiation) disrupt birds’ geomagnetic orientation.
 Blue and green contain less long-wavelength radiation and are much less disorienting.

 Jennifer Horton is a freelance writer who lives in Greenville, South Carolina.
-In June 2012, she wrote about learning to bird by ear.
+She has also written for us about learning to bird by ear.

 New to birdwatching?

 Sign up for our free e-newsletter to receive news, photos of birds, attracting and ID tips, descriptions of birding hotspots, and more delivered to your inbox every other week.
 Sign up now